swemurali/Experiment--04-Implementation-of-combinational-logic-using-universal-gates-/README.md

 Program to design a Implementation of combinational logic using universal gates-  and verify its truth table in quartus using Verilog programming.
 ```
-Developed by: VISMAYA S
+Developed by: SUWETHA M
-RegisterNumber: 21222130125
+RegisterNumber: 21222130112
 ```
 ## IMPLEMENT THE LOGIC USING NAND GATE:
 ```